Fears pirates have boarded a tanker carrying 5,200 tonnes of oil

 According to a report released in July, there had been at least six known hijackings since April, when small coastal tankers were targeted for their cargo of diesel or gas oil.

 “The recent increase in the number of successful hijackings is a cause for concern,” IMB director Pottengal Mukundanm said at the time.

 Until this year, most attacks had been petty thefts perpetrated on boats anchored at harbor, the IMB said.

-The missing ship, Sunrise 689, was last detected in the middle of a busy shipping zone in the Singapore Strait.
+Sunrise 689 dropped off radar in the middle of a busy shipping zone in the Singapore Strait.

 According to warnings issued by the IMB, vessels in the Singapore Strait are advised to “remain vigilant and to continue maintaining adequate anti-piracy / robbery watch and measures.
 Pirates / robbers attack ships while underway or while at anchor especially during the night.”

 Sunrise 689 had been expected to arrive at Con Son island in southern Vietnam on Sunday, October 5, VNS said.